Share this page

 Now consider the Wikipedia definition of Corporate Governance (2013).
 Notice that it is much broader than typical earlier definitions, particularly in its implications beyond responsibilities to shareholders: "Corporate Governance refers to the system by which corporations are directed and controlled.
 The governance structure specifies the distribution of rights and responsibilities among different participants in the corporation (such as the board of directors, managers, shareholders, creditors, auditors, regulators, and other stakeholders) and specifies the rules and procedures for making decisions in corporate affairs.
 Governance provides the structure through which corporations set and pursue their objectives, while reflecting the context of the social, regulatory and market environment.
 Governance is a mechanism for monitoring the actions, policies and decisions of corporations.
 Governance involves the alignment of interests among the stakeholders..."
 (Wikipedia 2013)

-corporate governance history - codes, guidance, regulations
+History - codes, guidance, regulations

 This history of Corporate Governance contains a very strong UK bias because the UK has to a great extent pioneered the development of Corporate Governance codes and standards.